vmware-tanzu/secrets-manager/docs/content/documentation/architecture/adrs/20240510-adr-0015-keep-source-code-line-length-around-80-characters.md

 Chosen option: "option 1", because maintaining the 80-character limit provides significant benefits in terms of readability, reviewability, and accessibility.

+When calculating the line length, the tab character will be considered as **two** characters.

 ### Positive Consequences